Effective Date: 17 June 2019 Download the Financial Services Guide (PDF, 3.6MB)

 - investment and superannuation products

-If you need to know the name of the issuer of a product that NAB offers you, and therefore who NAB acts for when it offers you that product, please refer to the Product Disclosure Statement, Statement of Advice or any other disclosure document you receive or ask your adviser.
+If you need to know the name of the issuer of a financial product that NAB offers you, and therefore who NAB acts for when it offers you that product, please refer to the Product Disclosure Statement, Statement of Advice or any other disclosure document you receive or ask your adviser.

 Any additional relationships which we have for the purposes of our financial planning business or UBank will be disclosed in the FSG for these parts of our business.